youngwanLEE/uaCADx/README.md

 ## Acknowlegement

 This repository is built on
-This repository is built using the [Timm](https://github.com/rwightman/pytorch-image-models) and [MPViT](https://github.com/youngwanLEE/MPViT) for backbone networks and [pytorch-gradm-cam](https://github.com/jacobgil/pytorch-grad-cam) for visualizing the class activation map.
+This repository is built using the [Timm](https://github.com/rwightman/pytorch-image-models) and [MPViT](https://github.com/youngwanLEE/MPViT) for backbone networks and [Transformer-Explainability](https://github.com/hila-chefer/Transformer-Explainability) for visualizing the attention map.